-Average rates nationwide for 30-year fixed and 15-year fixed refinances both ticked downward.
-The average rate on 10-year fixed refis, meanwhile, climbed higher.
+Nationwide averages for 30-year fixed and 15-year fixed refinances both tapered off.
+Meanwhile, the average rate on 10-year fixed refis also ticked downward.

 30-year fixed refinance

-The average 30-year fixed-refinance rate is 4.63 percent, down 7 basis points since the same time last week.
-A month ago, the average rate on a 30-year fixed refinance was higher, at 4.82 percent.
+The average 30-year fixed-refinance rate is 4.06 percent, down 15 basis points over the last week.
+A month ago, the average rate on a 30-year fixed refinance was higher, at 4.40 percent.

 You can use Bankrate’s mortgage calculator to get a handle on what your monthly payments would be and see what the effects of making extra payments would be.
 It will also help you calculate how much interest you’ll pay over the life of the loan.

 15-year fixed refinance

 The average rate for a 15-year fixed refi is 3.39 percent, down 14 basis points over the last week.

 Monthly payments on a 15-year fixed refinance at that rate will cost around $710 per $100,000 borrowed.
 That’s clearly much higher than the monthly payment would be on a 30-year mortgage at that rate, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much faster.

 The average rate for a 10-year fixed-refinance loan is 3.42 percent, down 7 basis points over the last week.